cultural-compass/Zoes-Atlas/README.md

 This project highlights destinations I’ve visited — organized by country and city — with clickable markers, dropdown navigation, and popups containing details about each location.

 ## 🚀 Live Demo
-Check it out here: [Zoe-Atlas on GitHub Pages](https://culturalcompass.github.io/zoe-atlas/)
+Check it out here: [Zoes-Atlas on GitHub Pages](https://culturalcompass.github.io/zoe-atlas/)
 Or visit directly: https://cultural-compass.github.io/Zoes-Atlas/

 ## ✨ Features